Digressive/Image-Factory/README.md

 ### 2023-09-01: Version 23.09.01

 * Added -ProgCheck option.
-With this option set, notifications will be sent after each VM is backup is finished.
+With this option set, notifications will be sent after each Task Sequence is processed.

 ### 2023-04-28: Version 23.04.28